peters-david/idea-mixer/protocol.md

 # PR 3 (add-overview)
 Add basic overview screen.
 Add the Poppins font.
-Add header and entry preview component.
+Add the entry view screen and entry edit screen.
+Basic navigation with buttons and the back gesture are added.